rafaelauler/reproduce-bolt-cgo19/README.md

 microarchitectures Sandy Bridge (2011) and later supports LBR.
 The lower your core count, the slower it will be, as this is building a large code base several times, which benefits with a higher core count.
-The whole process takes about 6 hours in 48-core machine for both evaluations.
+The whole process takes about 6 hours in a 48-core machine for both evaluations.

 These Makefile rules are based on the steps described at https://github.com/facebookincubator/BOLT/blob/master/docs/OptimizingClang.md